flarum/docs/docs/extend/api.md

 ### Validation

 You can use the `rule` method to add a [Laravel validation rule](https://laravel.com/docs/10.x/validation#available-validation-rules) to an attribute.
-Each type of attribute will have some custom validation rules available as methods.
+We've provided helper methods on some attributes for common validation rules.

 ```php
 use Flarum\Api\Schema;